StarRocks/starrocks/docs/reference/System_variable.md

   The parallelism of a pipeline instance, which is used to adjust the query concurrency.
 Default value: 0, indicating the system automatically adjusts the parallelism of each pipeline instance.
 You can also set this parameter to a value greater than 0.
 Generally, set the value to half the number of physical CPU cores.

+  From v3.0 onwards, StarRocks adaptively adjusts this parameter based on query parallelism.

 * enable_sort_aggregate (2.5 and later)

   Specifies whether to enable sorted streaming. `true` indicates sorted streaming is enabled to sort data in data streams.